-The Venice Heritage Foundation (VHF) is a broad-based 501c3 nonprofit organization, big in heart and community spirit, devoted to serving the legacy of the Venice community.
+The Venice Heritage Foundation (VHF) is a 501c3 nonprofit organization devoted to serving the legacy of the Venice community.

-The Board of Directors is composed of representatives of Venice’s diverse heritage and dedicated individuals from beyond the Venice community who all share a passion for the preservation of Venice history, past and present.
+The Board of Directors is composed of representatives of Venice’s diverse heritage as well as dedicated individuals from beyond the Venice community, all of whom share a passion for the preservation and celebration of Venice history, past and present.

 Asterisk (*) denotes Founding Member

-His involvement with the VHF began by supporting the organization with design development, site planning, and entitlement process for the proposed museum space in 2018, while working with David Hertz at the Studio of Environmental Architecture.
-Now, having launched his own firm, Millán Architect Studio, Ed is committed to seeing the evolving vision for Venice’s first-ever Museum realized.
-MICHAEL MURPHYMichael Murphy is an agency creative that has also had the privilege to design a traveling exhibition called Vedem Underground, that the Smithsonian hailed as one of the 10 “Don’t Miss…” new exhibits.
+His involvement began by supporting VHF with design development, site planning, and the entitlement process for the proposed museum space in 2018, while working with David Hertz at the Studio of Environmental Architecture.
+Now, having launched his own firm, Millán Architect Studio, Ed is committed to seeing the evolving vision of Venice’s first-ever Museum realized.
+MICHAEL MURPHYMichael is an agency creative that has also had the privilege to design a traveling exhibition called Vedem Underground, that the Smithsonian hailed as one of the 10 “Don’t Miss…” new exhibits.

 IN MEMORIAM: ELAYNE ALEXANDER*, HISTORIAN

 A Venice historian and author, Elayne served on the board of Venice Historical Society for 18 years and Los Angeles Genealogical Society for a decade, where she held the presidency of each society.
-She was a founding member of the Venice Heritage Foundation, keen on bringing a museum to life for her beloved city of Venice.
-Elayne has written six books on Venice history, including an authorized biography of Abbot Kinney, founder of Venice.
+She was a founding member of the Venice Heritage Foundation, keen on bringing a museum to life for her beloved Venice.
+Elayne wrote six books on Venice history, including an authorized biography of Abbot Kinney, founder of Venice.

-We honor the legacy of Elayne's unparalleled service to preserving and celebrating Venice history through the Elayne Alexander Collection — her 10,000+ piece archive of images and artifacts, numerous oral history interviews, and written pieces, which form the foundation of the Museum's permanent collection.
+We honor the legacy of Elayne's unparalleled service to preserving and celebrating Venice history through the Elayne Alexander Collection—her impressive archive of images and artifacts, oral history interviews, and written pieces, which forms the foundation of our permanent collection.

-We honor the legacy of Elayne's unparalleled service to preserving and celebrating Venice history through the Elayne Alexander Collection — her 10,000+ piece archive of images and artifacts, numerous oral history interviews, and written pieces, which form the foundation of the Museum's permanent collection.
+We honor the legacy of Elayne's unparalleled service to preserving and celebrating Venice history through the Elayne Alexander Collection—her impressive archive of images and artifacts, oral history interviews, and written pieces, which forms the foundation of our permanent collection.

 ADVISORY COUNCIL

-Our Advisory Council is comprised of individuals who lend us the invaluable resources of their expertise and lived experience as we work towards bringing the Venice Heritage Museum to life.
-These council members include:
+Our Advisory Council is comprised of individuals who lend us the invaluable resources of their expertise and lived experience as we have brought the Venice Heritage Museum to life.

 Senator Ben Allen, California Senate District 26